Search by Keyword

 There isn't much substance to Williams' lyrics, as there usually wasn't in the early days of rock 'n' roll or rhythm 'n' blues.
 The singer is undoubtedly smitten with Lizzy by how she dances "the stroll" as well as her "rockin' and a rollin'."
 Because she looks "so fine," the singer goes as far as to say, "girl, I want to marry you."
 He asks her to inform her "mama" and "brother" of his intentions so that she would ultimately put her "little hand" in his.
 One wonders if he still felt the same way once he noticed "Miss Molly" who was probably "rockin' and rollin'" at the same juke joint that day.

 June 14th, 1965 (nearly two months before Britain) was the first US release of "Dizzy Miss Lizzy" on the Capitol album "Beatles VI."
 This disc began the trend of misspelling the song as "Lizzie" instead of "Lizzy" as on the original Larry Williams single.
 Both sides of the album cover contained this misspelling as did the actual record label, while the British "Help!" album was careful to spell it correctly.
 "Beatles VI" was then released on compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on one CD.

-Eleven years later, on June 7th, 1976, the song was included on the double-compilation album "Rock 'n' Roll Music."
-The song was felt as noteworthy enough to begin the second album as the first track of side three.
-And, they even spelled the song correctly this time around.
+Eleven years later, on June 7th, 1976, the song was included on the double-album compilation "Rock 'n' Roll Music."
+The song was seen as noteworthy enough to begin the second album as the first track of side three.
+And they even spelled the title correctly this time around.